-Wrike allows collaboration and communication to be condensed into one platform—no more mixing messaging, emails, documents, sticky notes, and phone calls.
+Wrike allows collaboration and communication to condense into one platform—no more mixing messaging, emails, documents, sticky notes, and phone calls.

 A live activity stream with updates of projects; a personal dashboard where individuals can manage their goals, tasks, and work; proofing and approval.

-It also offers mobile apps so you can update tasks, give feedback, and be in the know everywhere you go.
+It also offers mobile apps so you can update tasks, give feedback, and be knowledgeable everywhere you go.

 Reports and Dashboard

-There is an extensive project and team reports available right on the platform.
+There are an extensive project and team reports available right on the platform.